Services

 Use services when:

-• You need a response before continuing (parameter queries, sensor calibration)
+• You need a response before continuing (parameter queries, map data, joint limits)

 • The operation completes quickly (within milliseconds)